-Mark James Finlay (Mark) is President and CEO of Ulster & London Ventures Ltd (ULV) and of ULV Americas, Inc. and ULV Asia Pacific, its operations in North America and China, SE Asia and Oceania.
+Mark James Finlay (Mark) is President and CEO of Ulster & London Ventures Ltd (ULV) and of ULV Americas, Inc.

 Born in Belfast, Northern Ireland, Mark lives in Annapolis, Maryland with his wife Karen.
 Their daughter Grace (20) is a recent graduate of the College of Charleston in South Carolina.